Top 12 Best Ski Resorts in the United States

 7. Northstar, California

-Famed for its wineries, it can be easy to forget that California also boasts some great ski resorts.
+Famed for its wineries, it can be easy to forget that California also boasts some great skiing areas.

 This is a great choice for families with children.
 It's an affordable resort which is full of long blue and green runs.
 This makes it an ideal choice for beginners learning to ski.
 It's renowned for keeping the slopes well-groomed and having great snow quality.

 Ideal for families